Teradata/r-driver/README.md

 #### Processing Sequence

-The two filenames specified for an encrypted password must be accessible to the Teradata SQL Driver for R and must conform to the properties file formats described above.
-The Teradata SQL Driver for R signals an error if the file is not accessible, or the file does not conform to the required file format.
+The two filenames specified for an encrypted password must be accessible to the driver and must conform to the properties file formats described above.
+The driver signals an error if the file is not accessible, or the file does not conform to the required file format.

-The Teradata SQL Driver for R verifies that the match values in the two files are present, and match each other.
-The Teradata SQL Driver for R signals an error if the match values differ from each other.
+The driver verifies that the match values in the two files are present, and match each other.
+The driver signals an error if the match values differ from each other.
 The match values are compared to ensure that the two specified files are related to each other, serving as a "sanity check" to help avoid configuration errors.
 The TJEncryptPassword program uses a timestamp as a shared match value, but a timestamp is not required.
 Any shared string can serve as a match value.
 The timestamp is not related in any way to the encryption of the password, and the timestamp cannot be used to decrypt the password.

-Before decryption, the Teradata SQL Driver for R calculates the MAC using the ciphertext, transformation name, and algorithm parameters if any, and verifies that the calculated MAC matches the expected MAC.
-The Teradata SQL Driver for R signals an error if the calculated MAC differs from the expected MAC, to indicate that either or both of the files may have been tampered with.
+Before decryption, the driver calculates the MAC using the ciphertext, transformation name, and algorithm parameters if any, and verifies that the calculated MAC matches the expected MAC.
+The driver signals an error if the calculated MAC differs from the expected MAC, to indicate that either or both of the files may have been tampered with.

-Finally, the Teradata SQL Driver for R uses the decrypted password to log on to the Teradata Database.
+Finally, the driver uses the decrypted password to log on to the database.

 <a name="ClientAttributes"></a>